OWASP/www-project-threat-dragon/tab_faqs.md

 A3: For more than 4 years Mike hosted Threat Dragon on his personal github area, and in mid-2020 he felt that the time was right for it to migrate to the OWASP organisation github space.
-This was done through June and July 2020 and with version 1.3 (expected August 2020) the migration will be almost complete.
-The docs and demo pages are still sourced from Mike's github space, which gives continuity to the origins of Threat Dragon.
+This was done through June and July 2020 and with version 1.3 (released September 2020) the migration is almost complete.
+The demo page is still sourced from Mike's github account, which gives continuity to the origins of Threat Dragon.